yuting1214/Udacity_capstone/README.md

 |  9 | Anomaly Detection | Filter col, Impute mean & mode, Standard & One... |               Iso Forest |                   None |  NaN | 0.51 | 0.02 |
 | 10 | Anomaly Detection | Filter col, Impute mean & mode, Standard & One... |            One-class SVM |                   None |  NaN | 0.48 | 0.02 |

-Based on the table, use CatBoost as main predictive model when testing new samples.
+Based on the table, use CatBoost as the main predictive model when testing new samples.

 # Kaggle